 The person who schedules the video visit, whether an AIC or visitor, will be the party charged for the visit.
-People may deposit money for AICs using the Securus kiosks located at the jail lobby or online.
+People may deposit money for AICs using the Viapath kiosks located at the jail lobby or online.
 The cost of one 30-minute call is $7.50.

 AICS are allowed an unlimited number of video visits per week during video visiting hours—staff monitor all video visits for compliance with jail rules.